NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 4.1 Particle microdermabrasion supplies are labeled in English
+• 4.1 Particle microdermabrasion products are labeled in English

 • 4.2 Implements and supplies are visibly clean